shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

     # Rotates the labels of the x-axis a predefined number of degrees
 ```

 __Computing and Visualizing WoE__

+For discrete variables, we order them by WoE and set the category with the worst credit risk as a reference category.

 |   | home_ownership | n_obs | prop_good | prop_n_obs | n_good | n_bad | prop_n_good | prop_n_bad | WoE       | diff_prop_good | diff_WoE | IV       |
 |---|----------------|-------|-----------|------------|--------|-------|-------------|------------|-----------|----------------|----------|----------|